 Starting in 2012, Gayle decided to fulfill her lifelong dream of being a fine artist working in oils.
-She studied under many wonderful teachers at Grand Central Academy, New York Academy of Art, The Art Students League, and Salmagundi Club with teachers Alyssa Monks, David Kassan, Quang Ho, Chris Raccioppi, Travis Schlaht, Ted Minoff, and Patrick Byrne, among others.
+She has studied under many wonderful teachers at Grand Central Academy, New York Academy of Art, The Art Students League, and Salmagundi Club with teachers Christopher Raccioppi, Alyssa Monks, David Kassan, Quang Ho, Edward Minoff, Travis Schlaht, and Patrick Byrnes, among others.

 The following has been said about her work: “Gayle’s paintings encapsulate moments of beauty in a timeless fashion.
 They transcend any real place and time and send the viewer into a parallel reality.
 Her style is influenced equally by old masters and contemporary art and she masters them both.
 While naturalistic, it is subjective and captures the spirit of the subject imbued with a relatable melancholy.”